A Survey of Reinforcement Learning from Human Feedback: Feedback

 Natural language is a versatile form of feedback that can be used to convey a wide range of information.
 It cannot only be used to express preferences, but also to suggest concrete changes.
 Natural language feedback may be given on any \textbf{granularity}, at any level of \textbf{abstraction}.
 Its defining features are that it is given explicitly (\textbf{explicitness}) in the context of a single (\textbf{arity}) observed behavior or policy (\textbf{involvement}) with descriptive \textbf{intent}.

 While much work in language for \gls{RL} focuses on the problem of learning a policy that follows natural-language instructions in a non-interactive setting \citep{hermann2017grounded,nair2021learning}, we focus on works where language is used as feedback, not for task definition.
 Note, however, that \gls{RLHF} can be a useful tool for learning a language-conditioned policy, regardless of whether or not the feedback itself is in the form of natural language.
-As an example of this, \citet{abramson2022improving} use \gls{RLHF} in an interactive agents setting, where one agent (responsible for solving problems) is controlled by the learned policy and another agent (responsible for setting tasks) is controlled by the human.
+As an example of this, \citet{abramson2022improving} use \gls{RLHF} in an interactive agents setting, where one agent (responsible for solving problems) is controlled by the learned policy and another agent (responsible for setting tasks) is controlled by the human. \gls{RLHF} for \glspl{LLM} can also be viewed as language-conditioned \gls{RL}, although \citet{shen2024trickledown} find that reward models in this context often fail to distinguish nuances in task descriptions.

 Language may be interpreted as a form of feedback in the reward-rational choice setting \citep{jeon2020rewardrational}, where an utterance implies a set of trajectories compatible with the utterance (grounding) and the human can choose an utterance that maximizes the probability of a desired action (i.e., the human is assumed to be specific which leads to pragmatic reasoning).
 This can be used to infer a reward which may have caused the human to provide the utterances they did provide.
 A similar approach is followed, e.g., by \citep{sumers2022linguistic}.